ropensci/roweb/tutorials/rplos_tutorial.md

 2 10.1371/journal.pbio.0030246
 3 10.1371/journal.pone.0012421
 4 10.1371/journal.pbio.0030389
-5 10.1371/journal.pbio.1000342
+5 10.1371/journal.pone.0002817
                                                                             title
-1                                                               All for All 2                               School Students as Drosophila Experimenters 3                      Host Range and Specificity of the Drosophila C Virus 4               New Environments Set the Stage for Changing Tastes in Mates 5 Variable Transcription Factor Binding: A Mechanism of Evolutionary Change
+1                                                                     All for All 2                                     School Students as Drosophila Experimenters 3                            Host Range and Specificity of the Drosophila C Virus 4                     New Environments Set the Stage for Changing Tastes in Mates 5 High-Resolution, In Vivo Magnetic Resonance Imaging of Drosophila at 18.8 Tesla
 ```